 3. Enel Group

-Italian utility Enel has developed blockchain use cases for medium and low-voltage grids, peer-to-peer energy trading, and decentralized payment systems in microgrids.
-Enel’s innovation team is actively testing how distributed ledger technology can be used to optimize renewable energy transactions and grid stability.
-By encouraging startups to co-develop blockchain applications, Enel is building an ecosystem of partners for real-world implementation across European energy markets.
+The Italian utility company Enel has developed blockchain application scenarios for medium and low voltage networks, peer-to-peer energy trading and decentralised payment systems in micronetworks.
+The company’s innovative team is actively testing how distributed ledger technology can enable renewable energy transactions and improve network stability.
+By encouraging startups to develop blockchain applications jointly, Enel has formed an ecosystem of partners for implementing solutions in European energy markets.

 4. Iberdrola Group

-The Iberdrola Group is using blockchain to verify in real-time that energy delivered to customers comes from renewable sources.
-The company links power plants to specific consumption points using blockchain, ensuring full traceability.
-This initiative strengthens consumer trust in green energy and supports Iberdrola’s efforts to build a cleaner, smarter energy system.
+The Iberdrola Group uses blockchain to verify in real time that the energy supplied to customers is produced from renewable sources.
+This initiative increases consumer confidence in “green” energy and supports Iberdrola’s strategy to create a clean and intelligent energy system.

 5. SunContract

-Based in Slovenia, SunContract runs a blockchain-powered P2P platform where consumers can buy and sell renewable energy directly.
-With over 5,000 active users, it eliminates intermediaries and empowers individuals to manage their own electricity supply.
-The company’s ultimate goal is to build a global energy-sharing marketplace that’s decentralized, efficient, and environmentally sustainable.
+The Slovenian company SunContract manages a blockchain-based P2P platform that allows consumers to buy and sell renewable energy directly.
+The platform has more than 5,000 active users, eliminates intermediaries and provides people with the opportunity to manage their energy supply independently.
+The company’s goal is to create a global decentralised and environmentally sustainable energy sharing market.

 6. Power Ledger